hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Authentication and Player Profile/Twitter Authentication.md

 And that's it, you now have a Twitter application!

-*5.* There are various configuration options you can play around with, but for now all you're interested in are the API keys so click the tab "API Keys":
+*5.* There are various configuration options you can play around with, but for now all you're interested in are the API keys so click the *API Keys* tab:

 ![](img/AuthTwit/3.png)